my-graphene/doc/client-instructions-en.md

 ---

-The downloading address of MyGrapheneChain client is：[https://www.rui.io](https://www.rui.io)，go to the page，scroll down the page to 【Download】page, select the corresponding client to download：
+The downloading address of MyGChain client is：[https://www.rui.io](https://www.rui.io)，go to the page，scroll down the page to 【Download】page, select the corresponding client to download：

 ![](/assets/download.jpg)